 Gail Goepfert is an ardent poet, photographer, and teacher.
 Currently, she's an associate editor of RHINO Poetry and teaches classes online at National Louis University.
-Her story spans the Midwest in locations between the Mississippi River and northern Ohio, but she her passion for travel is endless.
+Her story spans the Midwest in locations between the Mississippi River and northern Ohio, but her passion for travel is endless.
 She authored a chapbook, A Mind on Pain, released by Finishing Line Press early in 2015.
 A book, Tapping Roots, from Aldrich Press will be published in early 2018, and a second book will make its way into the world in 2019, published by Cervena Barva Press.
-Publications include Blue Lyra, Crab Orchard and Jet Fuel Reviews, Minerva Rising, Found Poetry Review, Kudzu House, Switchgrass Review, Red Hill Paint Review, Pirene's Fountain, Concis, Room Magazine, Switchgrass, Red Hill Paint, Stoneboat, Beloit Poetry Journal, and Rattle, and she's had three nominations for a Pushcart Prize.
+Publications include Blue Lyra, Crab Orchard and Jet Fuel Reviews, Minerva Rising, Found Poetry Review, Kudzu House, Switchgrass Review, Red Hill Paint Review, Pirene's Fountain, Concis, Room Magazine, Switchgrass, Red Hill Paint, Stoneboat, Beloit Poetry Journal, Kudzu Review, Open, Journal of Arts and Letters, and Rattle, and she's had four nominations for a Pushcart Prize.
 Her photographs appear online at the Chicago Botanic Garden, Olentangy Review, Storm Cellar, and 3Elements Review and on the cover of February 2015 Rattle.
 She lives, writes, and snaps photos in the Chicagoland area.